 Kennington Park itself is Grade II listed.
 First opened in 1854 on the site of what had been Kennington Common, it already had a chequered history – apart from being used for public executions until 1800, it was also a focal point for public speakers – including the founder of the Methodist Church, John Wesley.
 And, on 10 April 1848, the Chartist movement held their biggest rally on Kennington Common.
 Shortly after, the common was enclosed and made into a public park.
 I particularly like the 1853 Prince Consort Model Lodge (aka ‘Prince Albert’s Cottages’) which were re-erected from the Great Exhibition which were designed as model accommodation for the working classes by the architect Henry Roberts.

-I love the timber framed Cafe.
+I love the timber-framed Cafe.
 Built in 1897 in the Arts and Craft style, it is still open every day for tea, coffee, salads, sandwiches, jacket potatoes, soup and some rather fine cakes.
-I’ve become something of a regular because the WiFi works well and a lunch of a toasted panini filled with roasted vegetables and mozerella, artichoke, sundried tomato and goats cheese or even brie and bacon is around £5.
+I’ve become something of a regular because the WiFi works well and a lunch of a toasted panini filled with roasted vegetables and mozzarella, artichoke, sundried tomato and goats cheese or even brie and bacon is around £5.
 I treat myself to a cup of tea and lunch for around £6 when I am working from home the whole day and not doing something in the evening.
-And, on Sundays I sometimes even indulge in a slice of carrot cake.
+And, on Sundays, I sometimes even indulge in a slice of carrot cake.

-There are a range of teas – all served in hearty mugs.
-And the coffee is freshly brewed from a proper expresso machine.
+There is a range of teas – all served in hearty mugs.
+And the coffee is freshly brewed from a proper espresso machine.
 There’s a selection of ice-creams including the bluest gunk I’ve ever seen, which seems to be very popular with all the under 7s!

 If the weather is nice there’s a terrace outside or a more informal picnic area with benches.
 The cafe has a set of buzzers so you can even wander off and sit on the grass if you prefer.
 Indoors there’s an area with comfy chairs and sofas or a dining room section with tables and chairs.
 In the winter there’s even a fire.
 Dogs are welcome too.